 - Single thylakoids, called stroma thylakoids, are also found in chloroplasts.

 - Electron dense bodies, osmophilic granules along with ribosomes (70S), circular DNA, RNA and soluble enzymes of Calvin cycles are also present in the matrix of the stroma.

 - Chloroplasts thus have three different membranes, the outer, the inner and the thylakoid membrane.

-- The inner surface of thylakoid membrane is granular in organization due to small spheroidal quantosomes.
+- The inner surface of the thylakoid membrane is granular in the organization due to small spheroidal quantosomes.

 - The quantosomes are the photosynthetic units, and consist of two structurally distinct photosystems, PS I and PS II, containing about 250 chlorophyll molecules.
-Each photosystem has antenna chlorophyll complexes and one reaction centre in which energy conversion takes place.
-In higher plants the pigments present are chlorophyll-a, chlorophyll-b, carotene and xanthophyll.
+Each photosystem has antenna chlorophyll complexes and one reaction center in which energy conversion takes place.
+In higher plants, the pigments present are chlorophyll-a, chlorophyll-b, carotene, and xanthophyll.

 All plant cells contain plastids in some shape or form.
 This roll-call indicates their functional diversity and demonstrates that plastids lie at the very core of plant cellular function.

 - Plastids are the site of manufacture and storage of important chemical compounds used by the cells of autotrophic eukaryotes.